markvaaz/ScarletCarrier/README.md

 3. Ensure **ScarletCore** and **VampireCommandFramework** are also installed in the `plugins` folder.
 4. Start or restart your server.

+## This project is made possible by the contributions of the following individuals:

+- **cheesasaurus, EduardoG, Helskog, Mitch, SirSaia, Odjit** & the [V Rising Mod Community on Discord](https://vrisingmods.com/discord)

 ## Join the [modding community on Discord](https://vrisingmods.com/discord).